dudash/thread-flare/README.md

 - `Dockerfile` - Container definition with Python 3.12, Ray 2.37.0+, and psutil
 - `thread_flare.py` - Main Thread Flare script that runs all tests
-- `openshift-pod.yaml` - OpenShift pod specification
+- `pod.yaml` - k8s pod specification
 - `build-and-deploy.sh` - Build and deployment helper script
 - `run-and-capture-logs.sh` - **NEW**: Run locally and capture detailed logs to files
 - `run-k8s-and-capture-logs.sh` - **NEW**: Deploy to K8s and capture logs